Customer experience (CX) is what happens between you and your customers.

 Have you ever been distracted when you met someone?

-What could you say about the person afterwards?
+What could you say about the person later?
 Did you know if they were excited or angry?
 Could you introduce them to another person?

-That mind blank moment is the reality of your relationship with your customers.
-When growth, suppliers, bookkeeping, IT, staff, regulations, paying bills, developing a new product or service distract you, you cannot listen to your customers.
-Regardless of the strength of your relationship, unless you specifically ask ‘how are we doing’ you are unlikely to know the answer.
+That mind gone blank moment happens with your customers.
+Immediate issues stop us listening, colouring our interpretation.
+Regardless of the strength of your relationship, unless you ask ‘how are we doing’ you are unlikely to know the answer.
+And even then their reluctance to sound negative or our perceptions get in the way.

 Customer experience (CX) measures